 If treatment fails

 Recovery from MDS is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal disease.
+If the MDS cannot be cured or controlled, the disease may be called advanced or terminal.